MysticalWoodsman/Random-Act-Project/README.md

 # Random-Act-Project
 Peer-to-peer phone application that facilitates community kindness.

+If you would like to apply to the core team, send email to: mysticalwoodsman@gmail.com

 -- What is it? --

 This application is to be deployed publically free of charge.
 The application will integrate with Venmo to transfer small dollar amounts to individuals who are in need.
 To accomplish this objective, the following event flow will take place: